blackducksoftware/hub/docker-compose/README.md

 ```

 ## Using Custom webserver certificate-key pair

-*For the upgrading users from version < 4.0 : 'hub_webserver_use_custom_cert_key.sh' no longer exists so please follow the updated instruction below if you wish to use the custom webserver certificate.*
+* For the upgrading users from version < 4.0 : 'hub_webserver_use_custom_cert_key.sh' no longer exists so please follow the updated instruction below if you wish to use the custom webserver certificate.*

 ----

 Hub allows users to use their own webserver certificate-key pairs for establishing ssl connection.
 * Mount a directory that contains the custom certificate and key file each as 'WEBSERVER_CUSTOM_CERT_FILE' and 'WEBSERVER_CUSTOM_KEY_FILE' to /run/secrets

 In your docker-compose.yml, you can mount by adding to the volumes section:

 ```
 webserver:
-    image: blackducksoftware/hub-nginx:4.0.0-SNAPSHOT
+    image: blackducksoftware/hub-nginx:<hub_version>
     ports: ['443:443']
     env_file: hub-webserver.env
     links: [webapp, cfssl]
     volumes: ['webserver-volume:/opt/blackduck/hub/webserver/security', '/directory/where/the/cert-key/is:/run/secrets']
 ```

 * Start the webserver container

 ## Hub Reporting Database

 ----

 Hub ships with a reporting database.
 The database port will be exposed to the docker host for connections to the reporting user and reporting database.